 Launching with a prototype will help you solicit feedback from your backers about the project and help you iterate and improve as you work towards a manufacturing-ready final design.

-Once your Marveltron prototype is humming along (or blinking or beeping or whatever it is supposed to do), and you feel ready to launch your campaign or put up a pre-launch page, head over to the Launch page on our website and click the "Tell Us About Your Project" button.
-You can also click the “Submit a Project” link in the footer of any page on our site.
+Once your prototype is up and running and you feel ready to launch your campaign, head over to the Launch page on our website and click the "Tell Us About Your Project" button.
 This will take you to a form where we’ll ask you some questions about your project.

 Please fill out the form as completely and honestly as possible.
 If there’s something you haven’t yet done or don’t know, indicate that rather than leaving an entry blank.
-A Crowd Supply campaign manager will use your responses to determine any follow-up questions and, once they have all the info they need, they will make a determination of whether or not your project is a good fit with us.
-Generally speaking, a good Crowd Supply project is a physical product that exemplifies at least some of our principles as described in the [Proclamation of User Rights] (https://www.crowdsupply.com/guide/proclamation-of-user-rights).
+A Crowd Supply campaign manager will use your responses to determine any follow-up questions and, once they have all the info they need, they will make a determination of whether or not your project is a good fit for us.
 It can take us a couple of weeks to evaluate your application, so please be patient.

-If we determine your project is a good fit and is sufficiently far along, the next step will be to get a signed Statement of Work (SoW) in place.
-The SoW puts into writing the rights and responsibilities of Crowd Supply and the creator.
-It will formally describe, in plain English, the support and services that Crowd Supply will provide and what we, in turn, will need from you.
+If we determine your project is a good fit, the next step will be to get a signed Statement of Work (SoW) in place.
+The SoW puts into writing the rights and responsibilities of Crowd Supply and the project creator.
 Typically, this takes a little bit of back and forth as you figure out which of our services you will require.
 Once the agreement is in place and signed, we’re ready to get to work building your campaign with you.